arangodb/python-arango/docs/contributing.rst

 =============

 The documentation (including the README) is written in reStructuredText_ and uses Sphinx_.
-To build the HTML version of the documentation on your local
+To build an HTML version of the documentation on your local
 machine:

 .. code-block:: bash